Taylor beats Catterall on split decision

 Or maybe Catterall is far better than many realised.
 El Gato put in the performance of a lifetime, and will wonder how he is not now the man standing atop the light-welterweight division with all the options in the world.

 But instead, Taylor survived, extending his perfect record to 19 wins as Catterall suffered a first loss in 27 bouts.
+The home favourite acknowledged the performance "wasn't my best" but insisted: "I know I won the fight".

+Taylor added to Sky Sports: "I think I put a little bit too much pressure [on myself] with being the heavy favourite and to put on a good show in front of my home fans.

+"I believe I got the win 100% but Jack did very well.
+It was close, I let him have a little too much success, but overall I scored the bigger and better shots, the more meaningful shots."

+Catterall's trainer Jamie Moore said his fighter was "heartbroken", adding: "It's difficult to put into words.
+You're talking about a kid that's worked all his life to wait for that moment.

+"He performs like that, beats the champion in his own back yard and gets robbed.
+It's disgusting."

-This was the 31-year-old's first fight on home soil since capturing his maiden world title against Ivan Baranchyk at the same venue in 2019.
+This was 31-year-old Taylor's first fight on home soil since capturing his maiden world title against Ivan Baranchyk at the same venue in 2019.
 Since then, the Tartan Tornado has come through stern tests against Regis Prograis and Jose Ramirez to clean up the division.

 Catterall, 28, played the long game to get his shot at the big time, stepping aside from his mandatory position to allow Taylor and Ramirez to have their shootout to become undisputed champion.
 Now in his first foray at world level, the Chorley man had a chance to claim all four light-welterweight belts.